|A typical school day||A typical weekend day|

 Classes, breaks, lunch at the Cafeteria

 |15:30 – 17:00|

-ASAs (boarding students will be required to have 2 ASAs per week, excluding Grade 12 students who can opt out to focus on their assessments)
+Additional School Activities (boarding students are required to have 2 ASAs per week.
+Grade 12 students can opt out of these to focus on their assessments)

 |12:00 – 18:00|

 Free time and/or Boarding Activities (times and dates according to the House Weekend Programmes)

 |17:00 – 17:30|